sudheerapte/popcornserver/doc/grammar.md

 which `foo` is automatically made the current child, because its command comes first.

+### C command - set a current alt-child

-You change the current child of an alt-node using the `C` command:
+You change an alt-node to set its current child using the `C` command:

 ```
   CCOMMAND ::= 'C' <space> PATH <space> WORD
 ```

+`PATH` must be an existing alt-parent node in the machine.
 The child node `WORD` must already exist as a child of the `PATH`.
 If this child is not already the current child, then this command makes it the current child.
 Otherwise it remains the current child.

 If multiple `C` commands are applied to the same `PATH`, then the last `C` command wins.

+### D command - assign data value to a non-alt leaf

 You assign the data of a non-alt leaf node using the `D` command:

 ```
-  DCOMMAND ::= 'D' <space> PATH <space> DATA
+  DCOMMAND ::= 'D' <space> PATH <space> LINE
   DATA ::= <any UTF-8 string not containing a newline>
 ```

+`PATH` must be an existing non-alt leaf node.
 If multiple `D` commands assign data to the same `PATH`, then the last `D` command wins.

 A sequence of commands forms a transaction.
 You can apply the transaction to a machine, which simultaneously makes all the changes